-Shareholders are requested in this Proposal 2 to approve the 1992 Plan, as amended.
-If the shareholders fail to approve this Proposal 2, the Company may not be able to attract and retain qualified employees.
-The affirmative vote of the holders of a majority of the shares present in person or represented by proxy and voting at the meeting will be required to approve the 1992 Plan, as amended.
+Shareholders are requested in this Proposal 2 to approve the Directors' Plan, as amended.
+The affirmative vote of the holders of a majority of the shares present in person or represented by proxy and entitled to vote at the meeting will be required to approve the Directors' Plan, as amended.
+Abstentions and brokers non-votes are counted towards a quorum but are not counted for any purpose in determining whether a matter is approved.